Reading progress: 0 percent

 XVII.
 Heaviness Now: Where Heavy Music Stands

-Each song shows a change in heaviness.
-It goes from emotional endurance to physical force, from collective identity to extremity, and finally to modern forms where intensity and vulnerability exist together.
+Each song marks a shift.
+The sequence moves from emotional endurance to physical force, from collective identity to extremity, and finally to modern forms where intensity and vulnerability can sit together.

-All these songs say the same thing as the article: being heavy is not what makes a genre.
+These songs make the same point as the article: sounding heavy alone does not define a genre.

-It keeps changing because pressure is always present.
+It keeps changing because pressure does not go away.